-On March 30, 2016, the Government of Colombia announced the start of peace talks with the National Liberation Army (ELN).
-The talks in the public phase will take place mainly in Ecuador.
-The government and the ELN said they will discuss a six-point agenda: participation of society in building peace; democracy for peace; transformation for peace; victims; end of the armed conflict; and implementation.
+On March 30th 2016, the Colombian Government announced the end of a peace conversation agenda with the National Liberation Army (ELN - Ejército de Liberación Nacional).
+The talks in the public phase will take place mainly in Ecuador, with four other different locations.
+The Government and ELN said they will discuss a six-point agenda: participation of society in the peace building process; democracy for peace; transformation for peace; victims; end of armed conflict; and implementation.

-In 2015, Colombia remained among the fastest growing countries in the region thanks to effective macroeconomic and fiscal management.
-Nevertheless, the country was significantly affected by the global economic slowdown and lower oil prices, and economic growth slowed from 4.6 percent in 2014 to 3.1 percent in 2015.
-The slowdown was mainly due to the extractives sector, while services remained the main engine of growth, and agriculture and manufacturing began to recover towards the end of the year.
-On the demand side, household consumption continued to drive economic activity, while government consumption and investment slowed and exports fell significantly.
+On 2015, Colombia remained among the fastest growing countries on the region thanks to an effective macroeconomic and fiscal management.
+Nevertheless, the country was significantly affected by the global economic slowdown and lower oil prices, and the economic growth slowed from 4.6 percent in 2014 to 3.1 percent in 2015.
+The slowdown was mainly due to the extractive sector, while services remained the main engine of growth, and agriculture and manufacturing began to recover towards the end of the year.
+On the demand side, household consumption continued to drive the economic activity, while the government consumption and investment slowed and export fell significantly.

 Unemployment reached a record low in 2015 (8.9 percent), following important reforms to reduce non-wage labor costs and despite the slowdown in economic activity.
 Fiscal management continues to be strong, as shown by the continued compliance with the fiscal rule that was first instituted in 2012.
 In 2015, the structural fiscal deficit of the Central Government was 2.2 percent of GDP; accounting for the economic and oil price cycle, the actual deficit reached 3 percent of GDP.

 Colombia’s flexible exchange regime is the first line of defense to the external shocks.
 The unfavorable external environment has contributed to a strong depreciation of the peso.
-The US dollar reached COP 3,052 in March 2016, up from an average of COP 2,000 in 2014.
-This large depreciation, coupled with the effects of the El Niño phenomenon on food prices, has pushed price increases above the upper limit of the targeted band (2-4 percent), to 7.6 percent in February 2016.
-The interest rate hikes that the Central Bank has implemented since September 2015 are expected to help to gradually bring inflation back towards the target range by 2017.
+The US dollar reached COP 2,958 on September 2016, up from average of COP 2,000 in 2014.
+This large depreciation, coupled with the effects of the El Niño phenomenon on food prices, has pushed price increases above the upper limit of the targeted band (2-4 percent), to 8.1 percent on August 2016.
+The interest rate hikes that the Central Bank has implemented since September 2015 are expected to help to gradually bring inflation towards the target range by 2017.